ElishaPhillips/RDataAnalyticsProgress/README.md

    > ###### Row 37, Hong Kong - $5,052
    #

    ###### In this specific case I would either exclude the rows from the dataset, or find an alternative dataset to crossreference.
 One could also            estimate the appropriate value instead, such as using a simple mean or a more complicated algorithm.
    #

   ### Height Weight Age Sex Analysis
   ##### From Height_Weight_Age_Sex.csv

+  ##### Boxplots of the Height and Weight distribution:

    <details>
     <summary> Boxplots for height and Weight Columns</summary>